-The vast bulk of data in this site is gleaned from the Clyde Navigation C-TN collection held in the Glasgow City Archives in the Mitchell, North Street, Glasgow, and I am indebted to Dr O'Brien and her archivists for all their assistance and support in my researches of Glasgow, Greenock, Ardrossan, Donaldson Line, William Denny, Fairfields, ...............
+The vast bulk of data in this site is gleaned from the Clyde Navigation C-TN collection held in the Glasgow City Archives in the Mitchell Library, North Street, Glasgow, and I am indebted to Dr Irene O'Brien and her archivists Nerys Tunnicliffe, Barbara Neilson, Lynsey Green and Michael Gallagher for all their assistance and support in my researches on their huge amount of shipping records encompassing Glasgow, Greenock, Ardrossan, Donaldson Line, William Denny, Fairfields, Henderson Line, etc ...............

 And Abigail McIntyre, Curator of Scottish Maritime Museum, Irvine, has kindly allowed research of their Irvine Harbour Company records.

-Additionally, mention must also be made of the friendly and immense assistance given by the Heritage Centre, Saltcoats, for providing the record books and documents of Ardrossan Harbour Company and Ardrossan Dockyard.
+Additionally, mention must also be made of the friendly and immense assistance given by the Heritage Centres, Saltcoats and Irvine, for providing the record books and documents of Ardrossan Harbour Company and Ardrossan Dockyard.

 And why did this website begin ?

 The impetus for creating this site www.ShipsoftheClyde.com stemmed from the lifelong passion for ships and the Glasgow Docks of two brothers Billy and Terry Kelly, whom I had known from my childhood.

 Both boys were born in the 1930s in a tenement block in Govan, overlooking Prince's Dock.
 From their earliest years they were passionately interested in ships, and wandered around the Glasgow Dockland, collecting information and newspaper cuttings and noting the names of ships.
 Both vividly remembered the Donaldson liner "Athenia" sailing from Glasgow in late 1939, and she was subsequently sunk by a German U-Boat, starting the Second World War at sea.